The Price of Differential Privacy for Low-Rank Factorization: Space Lower Bound for Low-rank Factorization When

-The idea is to show that most of the error is due to the other columns in $\bB$; and therefore, sign in the columns in $\bA$ indexed by $G_r$ agrees with that of the signs of those columns in $\bB$.
+The idea is to show that most of the error is due to the other columns in $\bB$; and therefore, sign in the submatrix $\bA(C)$ agrees with that of the signs of those in the submatrix $\bB(C)$.
 This allows Bob to solve the $\aind$ problem as Bob can just output the sign of the corresponding position.